 Updated June 2018

 Never use the same password for two separate accounts.
 This is especially important for your email; if a hacker can gain access to your email, it's likely that they can also get into other important accounts from your email, such as your online bank account.
 Think about this: if you sign up for a service, providing your email and creating the same password you use for your email, this is the only information the wrong person needs to gain access to everything else.

 At the very least, you can create different groups of passwords.
 For example, create one password to be used for your email, one to be used for your banking, and another for all low security accounts.
 Ideally, you should use a password generator or manager that allows you to create passwords that are impossible to guess.

 Don't save passwords in your browser.
 It's easy for anyone to go into your browser settings and reveal your passwords.
 If you have trouble creating strong passwords or remembering them, you can use a password manager like LastPass.
 This service uses a master password and allows you to create and save encrypted passwords to share securely across multiple devices.

 3. Not locking your smartphone

 Keep your mobile secure, too!
-In the previous blog post Mobile Risk: What are you really carrying with your smartphone?, Craig Rowe discussed the importance of keeping your mobile devices secure as well.
-Be sure to put a password on your smartphone and other devices.
+Cellphones are increasingly connected to computers, software systems, and all kinds of devices.
+Be sure to put a password on your smartphone.
 Set it up so that it can be remotely wiped of all data if it is lost or stolen.
 Otherwise, if someone steals your bag and it has both your laptop and smartphone, they may be able to use information from one to hack the other.